ayush-lab/Coursera-Clone/README.md

 ## Getting Started

 To run a development environment, you can use the `npm start` command.
-This will start up a development web server on port 3000, and a nodemon-watched API server on port 8080.
+This will start up a development web server on port 3000 for frontend, and a nodemon-watched API server on port 8080.
 These development servers will automatically reload if changes are made to the source.

   - Install dependencies with: